-There are 38 primary phase schools in the Borough of Guildford, four of which have nursery provision.
+There are 38 primary phase schools in the borough of Guildford, four of which have nursery provision.
 There are seven secondary schools, six with post-16 provision.
 Guildford College also provides sixth form provision to the local and surrounding area.
-There is one short-stay Pupil Referral Units (PRUs) operating over two sites in Guildford.
+There are two short-stay Pupil Referral Units (PRUs) in Guildford, one of which operates over two sites.